-If we are classified as a PFIC for any taxable year during which a U.S. Holder (as defined in "Taxation-United States Federal Income Tax Considerations") holds our ADSs or Class A ordinary shares, the PFIC tax rules discussed under "Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules" will generally apply to such U.S. Holder for such taxable year and, unless the U.S. Holder makes a "mark-to-market" election, will apply in future years even if we cease to be a PFIC.
-See the discussion under "Item 10.
-Additional Information-D. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules" concerning the U.S. federal income tax considerations of an investment in our ADSs or Class A ordinary shares if we are or become classified as a PFIC and the possibility of making such election.
+If we are classified as a PFIC for any taxable year during which a U.S. Holder (as defined in "Taxation-United States Federal Income Tax Considerations") holds our ADSs or Class A ordinary shares, the PFIC tax rules discussed under "Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules" will generally apply to such U.S. Holder for such taxable year and we will generally continue to be treated as a PFIC for all subsequent taxable years during which such U.S. Holder holds our ADSs or Class A ordinary shares even if we cease to be a PFIC in subsequent taxable years, unless certain elections are made.
+For more information, see the discussion under "Item 10.
+Additional Information-D. Taxation-United States Federal Income Tax Considerations-Passive Foreign Investment Company Rules."